tamontealegrep/MarketplaceCondition/README.md

 Unique values in site_id: 1
 ```
 --------
-All columns exhibited a large number of categories, except for site_id, which had only one unique category.
-Additionally, it is worth noting that seller_id values are typically assigned in the order that sellers register on the platform.
-Regarding other ID columns such as id, parent_item_id, category_id, and site_id, their generation function is dependent on internal policies of the company and may or may not be related to the condition of the product being new or used.
+All columns exhibited a large number of categories, except for `site_id`, which had only one unique category.
+Additionally, it is worth noting that `seller_id` values are typically assigned in the order that sellers register on the platform.
+Regarding other ID columns such as `id`, `parent_item_id`, `category_id`, and `site_id`, their generation function is dependent on internal policies of the company and may or may not be related to the condition of the product being new or used.

 ```python
 # Delete id columns